getodk/central-backend/docs/api.md

 These subsections cover only the modern RESTful API resources involving Submissions.
 For documentation on the OpenRosa submission endpoint (which can be used to submit Submissions), or the OData endpoint (which can be used to retrieve and query submission data), see those sections below.

+> Like Forms, Submissions can have versions.
+Each Form has an overall `xmlFormId` that represents the Form as a whole, and each version has a `version` that identifies that particular version.
+Often, when fetching data by the `xmlFormId` alone, information from the latest Form version is included in the response.

+> Similarly with Submissions, the `instanceId` each Submission is first submitted with will always represent that Submission as a whole.
+Each version of the Submission, though, has its own `instanceId`.
+Sometimes, but not very often, when getting information about the Submission by only its overall `instanceId`, information from the latest Submission version is included in the response.

 ## Submissions [/v1/projects/{projectId}/forms/{xmlFormId}/submissions]

 `Submission`s are available as a subresource under `Form`s.
 So, for instance, `/v1/projects/1/forms/myForm/submissions` refers only to the Submissions that have been submitted to the Form `myForm`.